 - Paying attention to those around you.
 In Ontario, drivers share the roads with pedestrians, bicyclists, and motorcyclists.
 Each of these groups are especially vulnerable to serious injuries as the result of an accident, and each are also notoriously easy to miss while driving.
 So, pay close attention to those around you.

 - Wearing a seatbelt and other safety equipment.
 Seatbelts in a car or truck, and helmets on bicycles or motorcycles, save lives — but only when they’re actually used.
 You’ll be thankful you decided to use such devices if you ever are involved in an accident.

 Unfortunately, even the best preventive measures can’t ensure perfect safety on the road.
-Ontarians injured in an accident should consult an experienced personal-injury lawyer to protect themselves and pursue the compensation the law entitles them to.
+Ontarians injured in an accident should consult an Ontario personal injury lawyer to protect themselves and pursue the compensation to which they are entitle by law.

-Preszler Law Firm is a Toronto personal-injury firm helping clients recover after traffic accidents of all kinds, including:
+Preszler Injury Lawyers is an Ontario personal injury firm helping clients recover after traffic accidents of all kinds, including:

 - Motor vehicle accidents

 - Snowmobile accidents

 - Pedestrian accidents